Samsara Inc. (IOT) Declines More Than Market: Some Information for Investors

-Heading into today, shares of the company had lost 3.79% over the past month, lagging the Computer and Technology sector's gain of 3.58% and the S&P 500's gain of 0.96%.
+Coming into today, shares of the company had lost 9.76% in the past month.
+In that same time, the Computer and Technology sector gained 6.34%, while the S&P 500 gained 2.71%.

-Analysts and investors alike will be keeping a close eye on the performance of Samsara Inc. in its upcoming earnings disclosure.
-The company's earnings report is set to go public on September 4, 2025.
-The company's upcoming EPS is projected at $0.07, signifying a 40.00% increase compared to the same quarter of the previous year.
-Simultaneously, our latest consensus estimate expects the revenue to be $372.32 million, showing a 24.02% escalation compared to the year-ago quarter.
+The upcoming earnings release of Samsara Inc. will be of great interest to investors.
+The company's earnings report is expected on September 4, 2025.
+On that day, Samsara Inc. is projected to report earnings of $0.07 per share, which would represent year-over-year growth of 40%.
+At the same time, our most recent consensus estimate is projecting a revenue of $372.32 million, reflecting a 24.02% rise from the equivalent quarter last year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $0.41 per share and revenue of $1.55 billion, which would represent changes of +57.69% and +24.23%, respectively, from the prior year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $0.41 per share and a revenue of $1.55 billion, representing changes of +57.69% and +24.23%, respectively, from the prior year.

-Investors should also pay attention to any latest changes in analyst estimates for Samsara Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Samsara Inc. These revisions help to show the ever-changing nature of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Samsara Inc. is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+Currently, Samsara Inc. is carrying a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Samsara Inc. has a Forward P/E ratio of 91.99 right now.
-This denotes a premium relative to the industry average Forward P/E of 27.97.
+In terms of valuation, Samsara Inc. is currently trading at a Forward P/E ratio of 82.54.
+This represents a premium compared to its industry average Forward P/E of 28.45.

 The Internet - Software industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 78, this industry ranks in the top 32% of all industries, numbering over 250.
+This group has a Zacks Industry Rank of 89, putting it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report